 - FASEA | Cowell Clarke Lawyers

 The new education standards from FASEA come into effect on 1 January 2019.
-New financial planners will be required to obtain the equivalent of a bachelor’s degree.
-There are transitional requirements that will apply to existing financial planners who are already listed on ASIC’s Financial Adviser’s Register.
+New financial advisers will be required to obtain the equivalent of a bachelor’s degree.
+There are transitional requirements that will apply to existing financial advisers who are already listed on ASIC’s Financial Adviser’s Register.

 - Are you aware of the transitional requirements that may apply to you?